-If you are assessed a tax bill after a tax return has been filed and the bill is the result of your spouse not reporting everything correctly, then you may qualify for relief under the innocent spouse relief provision.
-This option has a strict timeframe for requesting relief and having it approved.
-So if you think you may qualify for it, you should contact us today to discuss your options.
+If you are assessed a tax bill after a tax return has been filed, and the bill is the result of your spouse not reporting everything correctly, then you may qualify for relief under the innocent spouse relief provision.
+This option has a strict timeframe for requesting relief and its approval.
+So, if you think you may qualify for it, you should contact us today to discuss your options.

-If the reasons that you owe federal or state taxes are not intentional or fraudulent in nature, then you might qualify to have some of the penalties removed or abated.
+If the reasons you owe federal or state taxes are not intentional or fraudulent in nature, then you might qualify to have some of the penalties removed or abated.
 Accumulated penalties make up roughly 5% of the tax debt.
 Penalty abatement, if granted, waives the penalties and helps you repay the debt quicker.

-The IRS has strict criteria to qualify for relief of the assessed penalties, but if you were dealing with a circumstance beyond your control that prevented the timely payment or filing of tax returns, this is an option that is worth looking into for you.
+The IRS has strict criteria to qualify for relief of the assessed penalties, but if you were dealing with a circumstance beyond your control that prevented the timely payment or filing of tax returns, this is an option that is worth looking into.

 Tax issues are complex and very serious.
 Having a tax resolution professional to help can make all the difference.
-Explore the True Resolve website to learn more about the tax resolution services we offer.
-We are happy to work with you or your Denver-area business and how we can work with the IRS or state tax agencies to address your tax issues.
+Explore the True Resolve Tax Professionals website to learn more about the tax resolution services we offer.
+We are happy to work with you or your New York-area business and the IRS or state tax agencies to address your tax issues.
 Don’t let any outstanding tax debt derail your financial growth.
 Act now.